satRdays/cardiff2019sessions/README.md

 If the above useage causes problems let us know.

-* do you understand how to fork and pull request?
-If not we're happy to show you
+* Do you understand how to fork and pull request?
+Have a look [at this guide](https://guides.github.com/activities/forking/) If you're still stuck we're happy to show you
-* You have a highly complex code base that doesn't suit this application?
+* Do you have a highly complex code base that doesn't suit this application?
 Great, let us know what you need and we can work with you
-* You have a highly unorthodox talk that involves [interpretative dance/ puppet show/ dramatic readings]?
+* Do you have a highly unorthodox talk that involves [interpretative dance/ puppet show/ dramatic readings]?
 Very exicting, see above.

 You can get in touch with us through: satrday.cardiff@gmail.com